Industry

 Change to product testing:

 The update relates to the ability for products to react to alarm announcements when listening to any DAB service on an ensemble with alarm announcements activated.
-Please find more information in the DRUK Tick Mark Evolution document here.

 Change to core technology testing: